jhan117/Frontend-Mentor-Challenges/README.md

 ## Plan

-- ~~Use css grid for RWD~~ Use flexbox
-It needs wrap and reverse.
-Flex has wrap.
-but grid uses `grid-template-columns: repeat(auto-fill, minmax(300px, 1fr));`
-i think grid is more complicated...
+- RWD
+1. float & percentage
+2. flex with wrap
+3. grid with wrap
+4. **grid with 12 columns** - This version uses this

-- Breakpoint: 768px
+- Breakpoint: 1440px
 - Use mix-blend-mode for image

 [card grid list]